Hala531/data-analysis-zomato-sql/README.md

 **Data cleaning and handling null values**

-Before performing analysis, i ensured that the data ws cleaned and free from null values where necessary, for instance :
+Before performing analysis, i ensured that the data was cleaned and free from null values where necessary, for instance :
 ```sql
 --checking for null values in the restaurants table
 SELECT COUNT(*) FROM restaurants